 - The ability to react quickly to changing market conditions

-Let’s examine each of these character traits in turn in order to provide you with some day trading psychology tips.
+Let’s examine each of these in turn in order to provide you with someday trading psychology tips.

 Having such a negative attitude toward trading tends to become a self-fulfilling prophecy.
 Your expectation influences you to make bad trading decisions, which results in your negative expectation becoming a reality.
-On the other hand, having confidence in your ability to trade profitably also tends to become a self-fulfilling prophecy.
+On the other hand, having confidence in your ability to trade profitably can also become a self-fulfilling prophecy.

 Confidence in their ability to trade successfully is what enables the best day traders to pull the trigger on opening or closing a spread bet without hesitation – a key factor in profitable trading.